Windwalker (video game)

 Windwalker is a 1989 video game published by Origin Systems.

 Gameplay

-Windwalker is a game in which a role-playing quest for wisdom and enlightenment is the sequel to Moebius: The Orb of Celestial Harmony.
+Windwalker is a game in which the player uses martial arts while seeking enlightenment, in the sequel to Moebius: The Orb of Celestial Harmony.

 Reception

 Dennis Owens reviewed the game for Computer Gaming World, and stated that "Windwalker is an excellent game for fans of Moebius and for anyone looking for a combination action/role-playing game with an Oriental flair and a gentleness of spirit."